cjdbarlow/Part-One/neuraxial-blockade.md

 An increasing level of block will lead to greater effects:
 * Thoracic
     * Impediment to active expiration and expectoration due to blockade of intercostals and abdominal wall musculature
-    * Loss of vital capcity
+    * Loss of vital capacity
     * Loss of some accessory muscle use
 * Cervical
 Impediment due to diaphragmatic blockade.